Why Should You Care?

-“Middle mile” has less buzz than first mile and last mile logistics and is most often considered the part where not much of an optimization can happen.
+“Middle mile” has less buzz than a first mile and last-mile logistics and is most often considered the part where not much optimization can happen.
 Much of the focus today is on last-mile deliveries and even first-mile services that link vendors and fulfillment centers.
-So, logistic professionals and distribution practitioners sometimes consider it as a most “boring” part of the supply chain as middle-mile logistics is relatively easy to manage and automate.
+So, logistic professionals and distribution practitioners sometimes consider it as a most “boring” part of the supply chain as middle-mile logistics are relatively easy to manage and automate.
 But is it so?

-Unlike the wholesale distribution, retail distribution can have distinct first, middle and last miles in their logistic supply chains.
+Unlike wholesale distribution, retail distribution can have distinct first, middle, and last miles in their logistic supply chains.
 While smaller retailers do only the last mile, larger retailers with multiple distribution centers may have all three.
-So, the middle-mile deliveries for retail businesses are the part of the distribution from DCs to their stores.
-Retailers may use both their private fleets, 3rd party carriers or the combination of both.
+So, the middle-mile deliveries for retail businesses are part of the distribution from DCs to their stores.
+Retailers may use both their private fleets, 3rd party carriers or a combination of both.

 - Walmart, with a turnover of $ 387.66 billions in retail sales

 - The Kroger Co ($119.70 billion)

 Third-party logistics providers, trucking companies, and owner-operators serve both retail and wholesale distribution industries.
 According to the U.S. transportation data, the freight transported by private trucks is almost equal to the for-hire sector deliveries.

 Many retailers and wholesalers outsource their logistics to 3PLs and 4PLs hence delegating the middle-mile logistics management function.
 Speed is becoming the main factor in organizing logistics from ports or production sites to distribution centers.
 Unlike many retailers and wholesalers, 3PLs manage freight for multiple customers hence have wider options in consolidation tactics.
 They particularly can alternate between full truckload (TL) or Less than truckload (LTL) movements to fasten up the delivery process.